 Your Synapse account can have multiple email addresses associated with it.
 For each new email that you add, a notification will be sent to the chosen email address with a confirmation link.
 Follow the link to confirm ownership of the email account.

 Synapse integrates with Google’s Single Sign On (SSO) using OAuth 2.0, allowing you to sign in with your Google credentials.
 If you are already signed in to Google in your web browser, then you can sign in to Synapse without entering a password once you have connected your Google account.

 To enable SSO, create your Synapse account using your Google email address, or add a Google email address as a secondary email.
 You can use a Gmail address, or an institutional email address configured to be used with Google Suite.
-To add a secondary Google email, go go to your accounts settings by clicking your name in the upper right of any Synapse page (you must be logged in to Synapse) and select Settings.
-Scroll down to the Email section of your account settings and add your Google-recognized email address (as shown in Gmail ) to your account.
+To add a secondary Google email, click the letter icon at the bottom left of any Synapse page (you must be logged in to Synapse) and select Account Settings.
+Scroll down to the Email section and add your Google-recognized email address (as shown in Gmail) to your account.